 Laser and waterjet technology both emerged in the late 1960s as processing tools.
 The approaches and techniques used by each, however, are vastly different.
 Many sheet metal factories face the question of which one to choose – laser or waterjet.

 Initially, the laser cutting machine was developed to create holes in diamond molds.
 It uses laser radiation to heat the material being cut, resulting in unparalleled speed and precision.
 This technology is often compared to a “Swiss Army Knife” for its versatility.

-- The cutting accuracy is high, and it can be used to process workpieces with complex shapes while causing little waste;
+- High cutting accuracy and capability to process workpieces with intricate shapes while minimizing waste

-- Suitable for cutting thinner materials, such as plastic, ceramic or metal with a thickness of less than 25mm;
+- Ideal for cutting thin materials such as plastic, ceramic, or metal with a thickness of less than 25mm

-- Cutting can be performed quickly from any direction.
+- Ability to perform cutting quickly from any direction.

-At present, there are two kinds of laser cutting machines, one is CO2 cutting (carbon dioxide cutting), and the other is fiber laser cutting.
+Currently, there are two types of laser cutting machines: CO2 cutting (carbon dioxide cutting) and fiber laser cutting.